knpuniversity/symfony4/knpu/ep3b-doctrine-relations/saving-relations.md

 # Saving Relations

 Our `Comment` entity has an `article` property and an `article_id` column in the database.
-So, the question is: how do we actually *populate* that column?
+So, the question *now* is: how do we actually *populate* that column?
 How can we relate a `Comment` to an `Article`?

-The answer is both very easy, and also, maybe a little weird at first.
+The answer is both very easy, and also, quite possibly, at first, weird!
 Open up the `ArticleFixtures` class.
 Let's hack in a new comment object near the bottom:
 `$comment1 = new Comment()`.
-Then, `$comment1->setAuthorName()`, and we'll go copy our favorite person: Mike Ferengi.
-And, `$comment1->setContent()`, and use one of our hardcoded comments.
+Then, `$comment1->setAuthorName()`, and we'll go copy our *favorite*, always-excited astronaut commenter: Mike Ferengi.
+Then, `$comment1->setContent()`, and use one of our hardcoded comments.

 Perfect!
 Because we're creating this manually, we need to persist it to Doctrine.
 At the top, `use` the `$manager` variable.
 Then, `$manager->persist($comment1)`.